Ennum Eppozhum: Development

-Sathyan Anthikad announced that his next film after Oru Indian Pranayakadha will be a Mohanlal starrer for Aashirvad Cinemas.
-Since Snehaveedu (2011), Mohanlal and Sathyan are collaborating after a gap of 4 years.
+Sathyan Anthikad announced that his next film after Oru Indian Pranayakadha will be a Mohanlal-starrer for Aashirvad Cinemas.
+Since Snehaveedu (2011), Mohanlal and Sathyan have been collaborating after a gap of 4 years.
 Antony Perumbavoor has been the producer of all their movies since Rasathanthram.
-Initially it was reported to be the comeback film of Sathyan Anthikad-Sreenivasan-Mohanlal team.
-Sathyan later denied the reports and said that he is planning a different project for Aashirvad Cinemas, even though a project with Mohanlal-Sreenivasan project is also in pipeline.
+Initially, it was reported to be the comeback film of Sathyan Anthikad-Sreenivasan-Mohanlal team.
+Sathyan later denied the reports and said that he is planning a different project for Aashirvad Cinemas, even though a project with Mohanlal and Sreenivasan is also in the pipeline.

-After Snehaveedu, Sathyan made it clear that he will not be again writing scripts for his own films.
-Since 2006, he has been writing his own scripts, which led to criticism that he has been rehashing his earlier hits.
+After Snehaveedu, Sathyan made it clear that he would not be writing scripts for his own films.
+Since 2006, he has been writing his own scripts, which led to criticism that he is rehashing his earlier hits.
 In March, Sathyan Anthikad announced that Ranjan Pramod will be scripting the film based on actor Raveendran's story.
 Ennum Eppozhum be the third film for Sathyan written by Ranjan after Manassinakkare (2003) and Achuvinte Amma (2005).
-Ranjan has earlier scripted Mohanlal starred Naran (2005) and Photographer (2006) (which as also his directorial debut).
-Sameer Thahir was initially announced as the cinematographer, who was later replaced by Neil D'Cunha of Philips and the Monkey Pen (2013) fame.
-Vidyasagar and Rafeeq Ahammed returned as the music composer and lyricist respectively after Oru Indian Pranayakadha.
+Ranjan has earlier scripted Mohanlal starred Naran (2005) and Photographer (2006) (which was also his directorial debut).
+Sameer Thahir was initially announced as the cinematographer and was later replaced by Neil D'Cunha of Philips and the Monkey Pen (2013) fame.
+Vidyasagar and Rafeeq Ahammed returned as the music composer and lyricist, respectively after Oru Indian Pranayakadha.

 Writing the script Ranjan said, "It is a challenge for any writer to pen a script to accommodate two brilliant actors like Mohanlal and Manju with such huge fan followings."
 It was Antony Perumbavoor who called Ranjan to script the film.
-Earlier, Aashirvad Cinemas had an agreement with Ranjan to make a film with Manju, which did not materialize.
-So Antony asked him whether he would be able to write a script for her and Mohanlal.
-So Ranjan had to postpone a film that he was planning to direct for scripting the film.
+Earlier, Aashirvad Cinemas had an agreement with Ranjan to make a film with Manju which did not materialize.
+So, Antony asked him whether he would be able to write a script for her and Mohanlal.
+Ranjan had to postpone a film that he was planning to direct to script the film.